leMaik/i18next-ko/README.md

   it may solve some issues if you use Browserify and have some dependencies that require different versions of KnockoutJS.
   Defaults to `window.ko`.
+* You may set `jquery` to your jquery object.
+Defaults to `window.$`.
+* The `i18next_settings` is an object containing extra custom settings to be sent to i18next.
+  For example, to use Key based fallback, you should use `{nsSeparator: false, keySeparator: false}`.
+  Defaults to no extra settings.

 Note that the i18nextko object basically is a singleton.
 Once you initialized it, the translations and the `i18n` binding will be available everywhere.